 - 1 cup brown sugar

 - 1 cup chopped pecans

-- Prick the sweet potatoes all over with a fork.
+1. Prick the sweet potatoes all over with a fork.
 Microwave on high for 8 to 10 minutes or until tender, turning the potatoes once.
-(Note: I prefer baking 45 mins at 425F)
+Alternatively, bake potatoes for 45 minutes at 425F.

-- When the sweet potatoes are fork tender remove from the microwave and cool completely.
+2. When the sweet potatoes are fork tender, remove from the microwave and cool completely.
 Remove the skin and discard.

-- Mix all the topping ingredients together.
-Drop the topping evenly over the top of the sweet potato mixture.
+6. Mix all the topping ingredients together.
+Sprinkle the topping evenly over the top of the sweet potato mixture.
 Bake at 350 for 40-45 minutes until bubbly and the topping is crispy.

 Whether you’re in charge of turkey, dessert, or the entire spread, let Shipt get the groceries while you make holiday memories with the ones you love.